 The first on our list is Renogy’s 100W solar briefcase.
 If you aren’t familiar, Renogy is one of the industry leaders when it comes to solar power.
 They are known for their quality and customer support.

-Talking about this solar panel, the entire suitcase weighs around 26.6 lbs which is very less when compared to other suitcase type kit.
+Talking about this solar panel, the entire suitcase weighs around 26.6 lbs which is very little when compared to other suitcase type kit.
 Moreover, the foldable design makes it very easy to carry it around, be it in a car or an RV.

 It also comes with a protective casing to strengthen safe portability.
 In addition, the kit features a corrosion-resistant and adjustable stand.
 This makes installation simpler and easier.
 A sturdy handle and latches back its longevity.